Screenly/Anthias/README.md

 ## About Anthias

-Anthias is a digital signage platform for the Raspberry Pi.
+Anthias is a digital signage platform for Raspberry Pi.
 Formerly known as Screenly OSE, it was rebranded to clear up the confusion between Screenly (the paid version) and Anthias.
 More details can be found in [this blog post](https://www.screenly.io/blog/2022/12/06/screenly-ose-now-called-anthias/).

 Anthias works on all Raspberry Pi versions, including Raspberry Pi Zero, Raspberry Pi 3 Model B, and Raspberry Pi 4 Model B.